opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/image-puller.md

-# Using Kubernete Image Puller to Speed Up Start-Up Times
+# Using Kubernetes Image Puller to Speed Up Start-Up Times

 OpenShift AI provides a powerful suite of tools for building, training, and deploying AI/ML models.
 As with any powerful platform, optimizing start-up times for workbenches and model deployments can further enhance the overall user experience.